 One development in which we invest time and energy is the

-realization of moulds made of fabrics that replace the traditional
+realization of molds made of fabrics that replace the traditional

 formwork or can be an alternative for pre-fabricated products.

-Basically a lightweight mould can be build on location and be
+Basically, a lightweight mound can be built on location and be

 covered with lightweight concrete.
 Not only construction time is

 reduced but also more complex (BLOB) shapes can be made.
 This